 Whilst all that sounds fantastic if we could do it; it’s burning us out.
 We simply cannot do it all and we need to remember that it’s okay to ask for help and it’s okay to take time out for ourselves.
-It’s good to remember that if we’re sick, run-down or just plain exhausted we can’t help anyone else either.
-So by making time for ourselves and putting our own needs first sometimes, we can actually help those around us even more.
+It’s good to remember that if we’re sick, run-down or just plain exhausted, we can’t help anyone else either.
+By making time for ourselves and putting our own needs first sometimes, we can actually help those around us even more.

 Schedule Time for Yourself Daily